Can You Still Buy Property for Residency in Montenegro?

 And for Montenegro itself, the bet is this: that by filtering for quality — for buyers and businesses that contribute meaningfully — it builds a more durable, more integrated foreign population.
 One that doesn't just pass through, but stays.

 Whether that works depends on what happens next.
 On how the market adjusts.
-On whether buyers above the threshold actually behave differently than buyers below it.
 On whether €150,000 turns out to be the right line, or just the first line.

 But as signals go, it's unambiguous.